Troubleshooting replication policies between on-premises clusters

 Mappers in addition to copying files also perform several tasks which include creating directories, preserving permissions and other metadata, calculating checksums, and identifying files to skip for replication.
 The mappers might also get throttled by the network.
 The following example describes a typical scenario and ways to resolve issues that might arise.

-• Configuring the mappers based on the requirements using the Maximum Map Slots option.
+- Configuring the mappers based on the requirements using the Maximum Map Slots option during the policy creation process.
 By default, this option is set to 20.

-• Choose Skip Checksum Checks during policy creation since the number of files that are skipped is high.
+- Choose Skip Checksum Checks during the policy creation process since the number of files that are skipped is high.
 This ensures that checksum checks are skipped on copied files.

 Why should you consider creating multiple replication policies instead of one replication policy?